 - User Station Functions Hotkeys: Configure hotkeys that are always processed locally by the User Station desktop.
 They are not sent to a target server if you use them from within a KVM session.
-If you want to use any of these key combinations, such as Alt+Tab or Ctrl+Alt+Delete, in KVM sessions, you should make sure that key combination is not assigned in this category, or disable that function it is assigned to. - Window Management Hotkeys and Gestures: Configure hotkeys to close windows, switch between windows, or move them around on your desktop. - When Switch Keys is enabled, you can use Shift + Windows + Arrow to switch between open windows. - Move Keys are key combinations that move the foreground window around on the desktop.
+If you want to use any of these key combinations, such as Alt+Tab or Ctrl+Alt+Delete, in KVM sessions, you should make sure that key combination is not assigned in this category, or disable that function it is assigned to. - Window Management Hotkeys and Gestures: Configure hotkeys to close windows, switch between windows, or move them around on your desktop.

+- When Switch Keys is enabled, you can use Shift + Windows + Arrow to switch between open windows. - Move Keys are key combinations that move the foreground window around on the desktop.
 You can disable this function.
-See Move Keys (on page 172). - When Dragging with Alt Key is enabled, you can drag windows around on the Dominion User Station desktop using the mouse.
-Disable this feature if you want Alt Drag to apply to the target server. - KVM Client Hotkeys: Configure hotkeys for functions within the KVM Client.
-Note that if you disable the hotkey for single mouse mode, this function is disabled. - KVM Port Hotkeys: Hotkeys that have been configured for ports appear here. - Target Access Hotkeys: Configure hotkeys for functions within the SSH, VNC and RDP clients.
-Hotkeys that have been configured in those clients appear here. - Window Layout Hotkeys: Configure hotkeys to manage your window layouts.
-See Window Layouts (on page 173). - To configure hotkeys and gestures: - 1.
-Launch the User Station Configuration window.
+See Move Keys (on page 173). - When Dragging with Alt Key is enabled, you can drag windows around on the Dominion User Station desktop using the mouse.
+Disable this feature if you want Alt Drag to apply to the target server. - Focus follows Mouse when enabled allows seamless mouse response on the hovered window/ session. - KVM Client Hotkeys: Configure hotkeys for functions within the KVM Client.
+Note that if you disable the hotkey for single mouse mode, this function is disabled. - KVM and Serial Port Hotkeys: Hotkeys that have been configured for KVM and Serial ports launches appear here. - Target Access Hotkeys: Hotkeys that have been configured for SSH, VNC, Web, ESXi, RDP and M-KVM target launches appear here. - Window Layout Hotkeys: Configure hotkeys to manage your window layouts.
+See Window Layouts (on page 174).

+► To configure hotkeys and gestures:

-2. Click Preferences > Hotkeys and Gestures.
+- 1. Launch the User Station Configuration window. - 2.
+Click Preferences > Hotkeys and Gestures.
 The Hotkeys and Gestures page opens, showing the current settings for all categories.